hyunsooda/A3C_Robotics/README.md

 ## What I did some tasks.
 - Caught a bug
 - Enhanced environment algorithm
-- Changed learning model algorithm from DQN to A3C
+- Change learning model algorithm from DQN to A3C